cazala/synaptic/docs/growing-neural-ca.md

 The trainer requires WebGPU and has no fallback.
 This is deliberate: the generation tape and spatial reverse kernels are a GPU specialization, not the generic `Session` graph contract.

-## Development dependency

-The v2 branch temporarily vendors the `npm pack` output from Automata PR [#9](https://github.com/cazala/automata/pull/9).
-Replace that file dependency with the released package version and remove `vendor/` after the Automata API is published.